BEST HAIR TRENDS

 SOFT FLOWING WAVES

-Long soft waves are another effortless style for 2015.
+Long soft waves are another effortless style for this year.
 If your hair is already long and naturally wavy, you can simply add a styling product to lightly define your waves, and you can achieve this look in minutes.
 If your hair is long, but naturally straight, you can get the wavy look by wrapping sections of your hair around the barrel of a curling iron or by using large steam or Velcro rollers.
 Use your fingers and a light-weight styling product to give your hair a tousled effect, and you’re ready to go.

 BEST HAIR ACCESSORIES